-Investigators and regulatory support staff planning to submit to WIRB should request access to the WIRB Net system (WIRB's electronic submission system) as soon as possible.
+Investigators and regulatory support staff planning to submit to WIRB should request access to the WIRB CONNEXUS system (WIRB's electronic submission system) as soon as possible.
 This can be done on WIRB's website: www.wirb.com.
-Having WIRB Net access will be necessary to submit to WIRB.
+Having WIRB CONNEXUS access will be necessary to submit to WIRB.

 What steps do I take to submit to WIRB?

 Step 1: Confirm that a study is eligible for WIRB review.
 Contact WIRB Client Services (email@example.com) to determine whether WIRB has the protocol (ask whether there is a WIRB protocol ID for that sponsor protocol).
-If they have, then review SLU eligibility criteria, above, to ensure submission to WIRB is allowable.
-Investigators are encouraged to consult with the SLU IRB to make eligibility determinations.
+If they/CGIRB have it, then review SLU eligibility criteria, above, to ensure submission to WIRB is allowable.
+Investigators are encouraged to consult with the SLU IRB Office to make eligibility determinations.
 Inquiries can be sent to firstname.lastname@example.org or call the IRB office at 314-977-7744.
 Note: it is recommended that you identify whether WIRB is acting as a "central IRB" for the study or a "local IRB" for the study.
 If acting as a central IRB, it is more probable that the sponsor/CRO will be willing to submit post-approval materials (such as protocol amendments) on behalf of the SLU site.

 Step 2a: Investigator begins local processes necessary for all clinical trials at SLU.
 To get approval for submission to WIRB, the Clinical Trial Agreement (CTA) must be agreed upon and other necessary financial requirements must be met (for details, contact the Clinical Trials Office at 977-6335 or email@example.com).
 Note that the signed 1572 and signed Tenet application must be submitted with the CTA for the Tenet review process, if applicable.

 When preparing study budgets, IRB fees should be included.
 There is a one-time SLU administrative review fee of $750 for WIRB studies which will be billed to the research department with the expectation that the sponsor ultimately provides payment.
-WIRB review fees are available here, and WIRB-CGIRB SRS review fees are available here.
-(Note: SLU may not have the most current version.)
+Additional WIRB review fees are available here, and WIRB-CGIRB SRS review fees are available here.
+(Note: SLU may not have the most current versions.)
 WIRB will bill the sponsor directly if the sponsor allows it.
 Some sponsors require all billing to go through the SLU research division.
 If sponsors do not pay WIRB invoices in a timely manner, WIRB will bill the SLU department for payment.

 All investigators listed on the study must also have annual disclosures on file with the conflict of interest office and must have completed training in human subjects research protections.